tobyscott25/blog/content/posts/installing-macos-sierra-on-2016-macbook-pro/index.md

   ]
 hidden: false
 cover:
-  image: "cover.jpg"
+  image: "cover.png"
-  alt: "Installing macOS Sierra"
+  alt: "MacOS Sierra"
   relative: false # To use relative path for cover image, used in hugo Page-bundles
 ---